-So when we switched to Karcher, because it really was this like, all in one platform?
-And so we use kartra.
-To manage our affiliates, I would say, it does leave a little bit to be desired, in terms of like, at least just what's the word I'm looking for, like user intuitive?
-Like, it's not very intuitive about it, where you find things, but it does, you know, it gets the job, right.
+So when we switched to carts drive, because it really was this like, all in one platform?
+And so we use kartra?
+To manage our affiliates, I would say, it does leave a little bit to be desired in terms of like, at least just what's the word I'm looking for, like user intuitive, like, it's not very intuitive, where you find things, but it does, you know, it gets the job, right?
 Yeah, I've used other things in the past.
-But that's what we're using right now to I
+But that's what we're using right now, too.

-think there's a lot, Okay, so first, find a software that you can use, because you need to actually have the software to manage the affiliates manage the links, give you the links, and all of that I and I say that where some people are like dub, but some people don't know that, like you actually have to you have a software?
+I think there's a lot, okay.
+So first, find a software that you can use, because you need to actually have the software to manage the affiliates manage the links, give you the links, and all of that, right.
+And I say that where some people are like dumb, but some people don't know that, like you actually have to you have a software.
 Yeah, fusion soft is my system that I use for my CRM, way bigger than what most people need when they're just starting out.
 But it has an affiliate system with it.
 So I just use that.
 Yeah.
 Now, the other thing is, the most important thing I believe, of being an affiliate is having a really simple guide.
-Now it doesn't have to be super elaborate.
+Now, it doesn't have to be super elaborate.
 You can create it in Google Docs.
-But I really do believe you want to explain what your program is all about who your program is for break down your program in terms of modules and lessons, they need the information.
-They can't market it if they don't know what the program is.
-Yeah.
+But I really do believe you want to explain what your program is all about who your program is for break down your program in terms of modules and lessons, they need the information, they can't market it if they don't know what the program is.
 And then the same thing for the webinar.
 If you have a webinar, like Kate does, or like I do, what's the webinar title?
 What are they going to learn in the webinar so that they can properly market it?
-Also, if you can include an email or two that you wrote for them, and they can tweak that's called swipe? copy?
+Also, if you can include an email or two that you wrote for them, and they can tweak that's called swipe?
+Copy?
 That's always helpful as well.
 And then also important, where did they get the links?
-Where do they get the link to send people to the webinar?
-Where do they get the link to the sales page?
+Where did they get the link to send people to the webinar?
+Where did they get the link to the sales page?
 Like, like Kate says, You got to really tell them where exactly to go to get this stuff.
-So it's really sitting down and saying, if I were an affiliate, what do I need to know to do a really good job for somebody else? put that together so they can do a good job for you?
+So it's really sitting down and saying, If I were an affiliate, what do I need to know to do a really good job for somebody else?
+Put that together so they can do a good job for you?

 Kate Kordsmeier 48:32